 Google Drive gives you easy access, even without any internet connection, Google Drive offline mode.
 But there are some things to keep in mind when you are the Drive offline.
 Drive’s offline mode works only with the Chrome Browser, and on the devices which have chrome O.S in it, and you will few seconds to set that up offline.
 And you also need to select the Offline option on each device you are using.

 - Open Chrome.
 Make sure you’re signed in to Chrome.

 - Check the box next to “Sync Google Docs, Sheets, Slides & Drawings files to this computer so that you can edit offline.”

-Or else if you have Google Drive installed in your computer, you can open files by going directly to Google Drive folder.
+- Or else if you have Google Drive installed on your computer, you can open files by going directly to Google Drive folder.

 Whichever way you choose, all your updated files will be available for viewing and editing on offline mode and can be saved on Offline mode as well and when you go online, the files will be updated on your cloud storage as well.